 You may also be in charge of upselling the client with new features.
 Because you will likely have quotas for both upselling and renewal, there are also commissions involved in an account manager’s salary.
 That said, many account managers make anywhere from $47k - $96k per year.

-If you make the jump to Sales Manager, that will be another major step in your software sales career.
+If you make the jump to becoming a sales manager, that will be another major step in your software sales career.
 In previous positions, you may have been more directly involved with clients, closing deals, and talking on phones.
 Sales managers are on a whole new level of leadership.

 That said, this level of leadership also comes with an increase in pay.
 Typical earnings for SaaS sales managers can range from $60k - $210k per year.